IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/directives/tooltip/README.md

 _Directives_

 ## Description
 The **IgxTooltip** directive provides us a way to make a given element a tooltip.
-Then we can assign it to be a tooltip for another element (for example a button) by using the **IgxTooltipAction** directive.
+Then we can assign it to be a tooltip for another element (for example a button) by using the **IgxTooltipTarget** directive.
 A walkthrough of how to get started can be found [here](https://www.infragistics.com/products/ignite-ui-angular/angular/components/tooltip.html).

 ## Usage